Right Fit Options

 ASHP refrigeration systems consist of a compressor and two coils made of copper tubing which are surrounded by aluminum fins to aid heat transfer.

 Excess airflow is a less common problem, but it can increase duct leakage, cause poor dehumidification during cooling, increase duct noise, and create drafts.
-Airflow assessment is a requirement for proper installation of the ASHP and it’s a key component in Minnesota Power’s ASHP rebate program.

-The ASHP is an integrated unit that provides high efficiency cooling along with efficient heating in the spring and fall and is capable of interfacing with your existing heating system.
+The ASHP is an integrated unit that provides high efficiency cooling along with efficient heating in the cooler months and is capable of interfacing with your existing heating system.
 Because it is a refrigeration system that provides cooling and can reverse itself to provide heating, it has a defrost cycle.
 The ASHP is installed with controls that automatically provide supplemental heating during the defrost cycle and when the temperature gets below the balance point of 30–35°F. The controls also prevent the backup or supplemental heating system from coming on when it’s not needed or when using set-back practices.

 As a rule of thumb, you can save about 2% or more on heating energy usage for every degree you reduce the temperature in your home, so if you keep the temperature at 70° rather than 72°, you could save about 4% on heating usage.
 There is a similar relationship for cooling your home.
 If you keep your home at 78° rather than 76°, you could save about 4% on your cooling costs.